elfenars/squirrel-server/README.md

 # Electron Updates

-This a minimal Sinatra app meant to handle the updates for the [Quazer Desktop App](https://gitlab.magic-technik.de/pi/Quazer-Desktop).
+This a minimal Sinatra app meant to handle the autoupdates for Electron Apps.

 # Running locally